 Includes: Assessing addictive behaviour; Withdrawal and detox; Harm reduction and resources; Pharmaceutical misuse; Communicating with people with addictions; and much more...Overview

-Nurses are in contact with people suffering from addiction illnesses in a variety of healthcare settings.
-The addiction is often associated with a multitude of complex acute and chronic problems, either as a by-product of the person’s dependence or as a contributing factor.
+Nurses are in contact with people suffering from substance use and dependence in a variety of healthcare settings.
+This is often associated with a multitude of complex acute and chronic problems, either as a by-product of the person’s dependence or as a contributing factor.
 Attend this highly interactive seminar and find out:

 - How can you assess addictive behaviour?